Understanding EHR-to-EDC Streaming in Clinical Research

 EHR-to-EDC streaming provides sponsors with real-time data oversight and reduces human error and staff burden.

-Visual representation of EHR-to-EDC streaming
+Visual representation of EHR-to-EDC systems in clinical research

 Clinical trials play a pivotal role in improving patient outcomes and advancing medical knowledge.
 However, the process of data collection within these trials has historically been laden with challenges, including data entry errors, site staff burnout, and data transfer delays.